freshworks/crayons/packages/crayons-core/src/components/form/readme.md

 Method to set hidden fields on the form dynamically.

-Note: You must always pass all the fields you wanting to hide
+Note: You must always pass all the fields you wanting to hide.
+Also, note that the validation for hidden fields will be skipped.

 param: hiddenFields - key value pair of [fieldName]: true | false
 param: removeElementFromDomOnHide - boolean to decide whether to remove hidden fields from DOM or to hide the elements using CSS[display: none]